vika-sonne/rfctl64/WEB.md

 The main goal is build a simple and lightweight web server with **low memory usage footprint**.
 To run on a small SoC, like Orange Pi Zero or similar board.
 One more idea is build **M2M (machine to machine) architecture**.
 So, you can use any programming platform to send HTTP request to server API (URL path: `/api/...`) and parse JSON answer.

 Web server use build-in [bottle](https://www.bottlepy.org/) web framework and build-in [brython](https://brython.info/) client-side web programming language.
-So web server has pure python implementation.
+So web server has pure python implementation on server and client sides.

 To decrease HTML server load a part of executed code moved to the client side - to the browser.
 After page load a browser-side code running to generate content with AJAX requests to server API.
 For example: `def build_page_main` function in `rfctl_web_client.py` file.